HOMFLYPT homology of Coxeter links: Introduction

 \section{Introduction}

-In the seminal paper \cite{Jones} Jones introduced what would be later called the HOMFLYPT polynomial invariant \(P(L)\) of a link \(L\) in three-space.
-Besides the definition of the invariant, the paper has many other amazing results and computations.
-In particular, the section 9 of \cite{Jones} contains a proof of the formula for the HOMFLYPT invariant of torus knots \(T_{m,n}\).
+In the seminal paper \cite{Jones} Jones introduced what would be later called the HOMFLYPT polynomial invariant \(P(L)\) of a link \(L\) in $\IR^3$.
+Besides the definition, the paper has many amazing results and computations.
+In particular, the section 9 of \cite{Jones} contains a proof of a formula for the HOMFLYPT invariant of torus knots \(T_{m,n}\).
 Later the HOMFLYPT invariant was upgraded to the homology theory \cite{KhR08a,KhR08b}.
 In this paper we demonstrate that the Jones formula has a natural generalization to the homology theory for a special class of torus links.

 \CCq{ \CC^*_q } \CCt{ \CC^*_t} \CCqt{ \CC^*_{q,t}}